While tips often serve as a gesture of gratitude, for many housecleaners, they are an essential supplement to low wages.

 Can I give a gift instead of a tip?

-Some people feel like tipping is awkward, so why not bypass it and give the cleaner a thoughtful gift instead?
-Maybe you give the cleaner hand-me-downs for their family, a tin of homemade cookies, or a gift card to a coffee shop.
-Those are all sweet gestures to show your appreciation, but they are not a supplement for a living wage.
-You may choose to offer gifts to the cleaner, but don’t think it’s a substitute for pay.
-Tipping is a way to ensure the cleaner is earning a living wage for cleaning your home.
+Some people feel that tipping is awkward and bypass it by giving the worker they employ gifts instead.
+While hand-me-downs, homemade cookies, and gift cards are all sweet gestures, they are not a supplement for a living wage.
+Do not offer gifts as a substitute for pay.
+Tipping is an appropriate way to ensure the cleaner is earning a living wage for cleaning your home.

 What about an end of year bonus?

-An end of year bonus is an opportunity to tell the person who cleans for you how much you appreciate their hard work making your home look its best.
-Regardless of if you’ve been supplementing wages with tips throughout the year, we recommend giving a generous end of year bonus.
+An end of year bonus is an opportunity to tell the person who cleans for you how much you appreciate their hard work contributing to your home.
+Whether or not you’ve been supplementing wages with tips throughout the year, we recommend giving a generous end of year bonus.
 An average year-end bonus is usually one to two weeks pay.
-Check out our Bonus Guide to learn about everything you need to know about providing an end of year bonus.
+Check out our Bonus Guide for more details.

-For more information about how to be a fair employer of a house cleaner, read Everything you need to know about hiring a house cleaner
+Curious to know more about how to be a fair employer of a housecleaner?
+Check out our article, Everything You Need to Know about Hiring a House Cleaner.